 The appellant sought judicial review of two decisions.
-First, the decision to not grant a licence for a five-year period, but rather, for a shorter period having regard to his immigration status.
-Second, the decision to have regard to his immigration status in assessing good character and determining if he was a suitable person to hold a licence.
+First, to not grant a licence for a five-year period, but rather, for a shorter period having regard to his immigration status.
+Second, to have regard to his immigration status in assessing good character and determining if he was a suitable person to hold a licence.
 In March 2021, the appellant’s temporary immigration permission was not renewed.

 Reasoning: With regard to the first decision, Simons J. noted that regulation 7(3) of the Taxi Regulation (Small Public Service Vehicle) Regulations 2015 provides that a SPSV licence is valid for five years.
 Relying on the literal interpretation of this provision, it was held that it cannot be said that the duration of an SPSV driver’s licence must always be coterminous with the duration of an applicant’s immigration permission.
 The licensing authority is, however, entitled to make it a condition of a licence that the licensee produce a renewed immigration permission on the expiration of the current one.
 If not produced on time, then the licensing authority would be entitled to revoke the SPSV driver’s licence.